ankushKun/megaplace/contracts/README.md

 ## Deployment

 The deployment script automatically:
-1. Deploys the ChatRoom contract
+1. Deploys the Megaplace contract
-2. Copies the ABI to `../frontend/src/contracts/ChatRoomABI.json`
+2. Copies the ABI to `../frontend/src/contracts/MegaplaceABI.json`
 3. Updates the contract address in `../frontend/src/contracts/config.ts`
 4. Provides the verification command